Sexual Orientation Concentration

 Although the current movement to understand sexual orientation has been influenced by gay and lesbian studies, gender studies, and feminism, the Goddard concentration has been designed to encompass the broadest scope of sexuality.
 Sexual orientation is viewed through the lenses of race, class, culture, ability, age, and gender.
 Heterosexuality and bisexuality, as well as the perspectives of people who identify as Trans, intersexed, celibate or asexual, androgynous, and queer are integral parts of the concentration’s respectful inclusiveness.
 Attention to the issues relevant to the sexual orientation of all people, including the influences of oppressive traditions, leads you to study and work on the cutting edges of these emerging intellectual fields.

-The Sexual Orientation Concentration also serves as a method for indicating that the MA in Psychology and Counseling Program is a safe learning environment for students of all orientations and identities who are interested in lesbian, gay, bisexual, transgender, gender, sexual orientation, and sexuality studies.
+The Sexual Orientation Concentration also serves as a method for indicating that the MA in Psychology & Counseling Program is a safe learning environment for students of all orientations and identities who are interested in lesbian, gay, bisexual, transgender, gender, sexual orientation, and sexuality studies.
 You are always welcome to participate in any aspect of the concentration even if you ultimately decide not to fulfill the requirements.

 Sexual Orientation Concentration Requirements: